entrity/Scheduling/README.md

 ### add_booking

-An activity_id and a name (of the person booking a slot on the Activity) are required in the params.
-This decrements the bookings available on the Activity (via a callback on Booking).
+An Activity id and a name (of the person booking a slot on the Activity) are required in the params.
+This create a Booking record and decrements the bookings available on the Activity (via a callback on Booking).

 ### Recurring activities